-(b) the conduct has the purpose or effect of - (i) violating B's dignity, or (ii) creating an intimidating, hostile, degrading, humiliating or offensive environment for B. (2) A also harasses B if - (a) A engages in unwanted conduct of a sexual nature, and (b) the conduct has the purpose or effect referred to in subsection (1)(b).
-(3) In dec ciding whether conduct has the effect referred to in subsection (1)(b), each of the following must be taken into account - (a) the perception of B of the conduct in question, (b) the circumstances of the case, (c) whether it is reasonable for the conduct to have that effect.
-(4) This so ection is without prejudice to the Protection from d Order in Council No. VIII of 2006.
+- 11. (1) A person ("A") harasses another ("B") if - - (a) A engages in unwanted conduct related to a protected ground, and - (b) the conduct has the purpose or effect of - - (i) violating B's dignity, or - (ii) creating an intimidating, hostile, degrading, humiliating or offensive environment for B. - (2) A also harasses B if - - (a) A engages in unwanted conduct of a sexual nature, and - (b) the conduct has the purpose or effect referred to in subsection (1)(b). - (3) A also harasses B if - - (a) A or another person engages in unwanted conduct of a sexual nature or that is related to a protected ground, - (b) the conduct has the purpose or effect referred to in subsection (1)(b), and

+- (c) because of B's rejection of, or submission to, the conduct, A treats B less favourably than A would treat B if B had not rejected or submitted to the conduct. - (4) In deciding whether conduct has the effect referred to in subsection (1)(b), each of the following must be taken into account - - (a) the perception of B of the conduct in question, - (b) the circumstances of the case, - (c) whether it is reasonable for the conduct to have that effect. - (5) This section is without prejudice to the Protection from Harassment (Bailiwick of Guernsey) Law, 2005d.